At a Glance

 Make sure to express your genuine interest in psychology and working with young people.
 Share any relevant experiences or projects from your studies that highlight your passion and commitment to the field.

-At the end of the interview, take the opportunity to ask thoughtful questions about the school's approach to mental health and support for students.
-This shows your enthusiasm for the role and your desire to contribute positively to the school environment.
+Prepare thoughtful questions about the school's approach to mental health and support for students.
+This shows your interest in the role and helps you understand how you can contribute to their mission.